Chinggis Khaan Sovereign Wealth Fund: Structure

 Each account is governed under separate financial and policy rules, aiming to ensure fiscal discipline, transparency, and strategic allocation.

 Financial overview

-As of late 2024, the Future Heritage Fund had accrued approximately MNT 4 trillion.
+As of late 2024, the Future Heritage Fund had accrued approximately MNT4 trillion.
 In addition, MNT 495 billion had been deposited into the Savings Fund, amounting to an average of MNT 135,000 per citizen.
 These funds are accessible through verified national ID and digital authentication systems linked to E-Mongolia.